-Margarita Simonyan, editor-in-chief of the Kremlin-controlled Russia Today (RT) TV channel, brought up the issue of Ukraine, specifically Donbass, where Ukrainian troops have been fighting Russian-backed separatists and Russian paramilitaries since 2014.
+Margarita Simonyan, editor-in-chief of the Kremlin-controlled Russia Today (RT) TV channel, brought up the issue of Ukraine, specifically Donbas, where Ukrainian troops have been fighting Russian-backed separatists and Russian paramilitaries since 2014.

-"We will not abandon Donbass," Putin apparently promised.
+"We will not abandon Donbas," Putin apparently promised.

 Igor Chernyak, editor-in-chief of the Kremlin-owned newspaper Arguments and Facts, raised the question of reincorporating Belarus into Russia.

 That idea is not under discussion now, said Putin, according to the BBC.

 But Ryklin cautioned against taking Putin's answers at face value.